Whispers of the Herd

 WHAT THIS RETREAT IS

-This retreat is for people who want depth without performance.
+This retreat is for women who want depth without performance.

-Over five days, we’ll work with rescued mustangs, the mountain environment, movement, and creative integration practices to explore awareness, contact, and change as they actually happen — in real time, in relationship, and in the body.
+Over five days, we’ll work with rescued mustangs, the mountain environment, and mindfulness-based experiential practices to explore awareness and relational presence in real time.

 You will never be asked to share more than you choose.